seanfisk/mastering-eos/manual/user-level-sw/std-hierarchy.rst

 .. _Filesystem Hierarchy Standard: http://www.pathname.com/fhs/
 .. [#etc] Unlike most hierarchy directories which contain files related to other files in their hierarchy, configuration files in :file:`/etc` are usually used to configure programs in many different hierarchies.
 Software configuration is a complex beast --- consult each specific piece of software's documentation for the exact files used for configuration.

-Files in the root and :file:`/usr` hierarchies are usually readable but not writable by ordinary users.
-Ordinary users typically only have one directory to where persistent data can be written: their home directory.
+Files in the root and :file:`/usr` hierarchies are usually readable but not writable by standard users.
+Standard users usually only have one directory to which persistent data can be written: their home directory.
 This is typically :samp:`/home/{username}`.
 As such, this is the place where a user installs their own programs.
-Although the system hierarchies cannot be written by a standard user, the structure of these system hierarchies is typically mirrored by hierarchies created in a user's home directory.
+Although the system hierarchies cannot be written by a standard user, the structure of these system hierarchies is often mirrored by hierarchies created in a user's home directory.

 .. tip::